nualagr/dargan-health-foods/TESTING.md

 &#9745; Provide users with an effective and user-friendly platform where they can see what products Dargan's have to offer.

-Site visitors can see images of the products on the site within the product cards displayed in the 'New In' section of the homepage and on the different 'Products' pages, whether they choose to browse the store by department, category, tag or to search for a keyword or by brand.
+Site visitors can see images of the products on the site within the product cards displayed in the 'New In' section of the 'Home' page and on the different 'Products' pages, whether they choose to browse the store by department, category, tag or to search for a keyword or by brand.